Vũ Đức Đam: Professional career

 March 1992 – April 1993: a staff of the Office of the General Department of Post;

 April 1993 – October 1994: Deputy Director of the Department on Science-Technology and International Cooperation under the General Department of Post;

 October 1994 – November 1995: Deputy Director of the Department on International Relations, the Office of the Government;

 November 1995 – August 1996: Acting Director, then Director of the ASEAN Department, the Office of the Government;

 August 1996 – March 2003: Secretary, then assistant to former Prime Minister Vo Van Kiet;

 March 2003 – August 2005: Vice Chairman, Permanent Vice Chairman of the Bac Ninh Provincial People’s Committee;

 August 2005 – November 2007: Deputy Minister of Post-Telecommunication;

 November 2007 – May 2008: Permanent Vice Chairman of the Quang Ninh Provincial People’s Committee;

 5 May 2008 – 6 August 2010: Chairman of the Quang Ninh Provincial People’s Committee;

 August 2010 – August 2011: Secretary of the Quang Ninh Provincial Party Committee;

 August 2011 – November 2013: Minister of the Office of the Government;

 13 November 2013 – 5 January 2023: Deputy Prime Minister of the Socialist Republic of Vietnam.

 Education

-He graduated from the Université Libre de Bruxelles in 1988 and earned a PhD in Economics from the Institute of World Economics and Politics, Vietnam Academy of Social Sciences in 1994.
-He is fluent in English and French.
+He graduated from Vietnam National Academy of Public Administration in 1994.
+He never studied abroad.